VCAA Early Years Twilight Seminars

-These seminars will be held at the Bastow Institute of Educational Leadership and in 11 regional and rural sites via video conferencing.
-All seminars run from 5.30pm to 7pm.
+The seminars are held at the Bastow Institute of Educational Leadership in North Melbourne, and broadcast to network sites across Melbourne and Victoria via video conferencing.
+All sessions are held from 5.30pm to 7pm.

 Subscribe to the